 - 1. Disconnect plug with ignition electrode leads from ignition unit (A). - 2.
 Remove electrodes (B). - 3.
 Undo Torx screw ©.
 Hold onto burner gauze assembly © when undoing the screw. - 4.
 Remove burner gauze assembly 1 with gasket 2 and thermal insulation ring 5.
-Check components for damage. - 6.
+Check components for damage. - 5.
+Install new burner gasket 5.
+Observe correct installation position.
+Align the tab as per the diagram. - 6.
 Insert thermal insulation ring (F) and burner gauze assembly (D) with gasket (E).
 Observe correct installation position.
 Align the tab as per the diagram.

-- 7. Align the hole in burner gauze assembly 1 with the burner door pin. - Secure burner gauze assembly D and gasket E with Torx screw C. - Tighten screws as tightly as necessary and ensure that the components are undamaged and are functioning correctly throughout service life. - Observe torque settings if a torque wrench is available. - Torque: 3.0 Nm. - 8.
-Check thermal insulation ring (F) for firm seating. - 9.
+- 7. Align the hole in burner gauze assembly 1 with the burner door pin. - Secure burner gauze assembly 1 and gasket 2 with Torx screw 2.

+Tighten screws as tightly as necessary and ensure that the components are undamaged and are functioning correctly throughout service life.

+Observe torque settings if a torque wrench is available.

+Torque: 3.0 Nm.

+- 8. Check thermal insulation ring (F) for firm seating. - 9.
 Fit electrodes (B).
-Check clearances, see following chapter. - Tighten screws as tightly as necessary and ensure that the components are undamaged and are functioning correctly throughout service life. - Observe torque settings if a torque wrench is available. - Torque: 4.5 Nm.
+Check clearances, see following chapter.

+Tighten screws as tightly as necessary and ensure that the components are undamaged and are functioning correctly throughout service life.

+Observe torque settings if a torque wrench is available.

+Torque: 4.5 Nm.